wegc-juf/tea-indicators/README.md

   (gottfried.kirchengast@uni-graz.at)

 ## License
-Gnu General Public License v3.0 (GPL-3.0)
+This project is licensed under the Gnu General Public License v3.0 (GPL-3.0).
+See the LICENSE file for details.

+## Citation
+If you use this code, please cite:
+TODO: add Zenodo citation

 ## Contributing
 Always welcome - just get in touch with the project developers.